 The 2014-2015 FAFSA is available on-line at www.fafsa.gov.
 There are specific deadlines for various programs.
-If you are receiving TEXAS Grant or Texas Top 10 Percent Scholarship the deadline is set by the state was March 15.
+If you are receiving TEXAS Grant or Texas Top 10 Percent Scholarship, the deadline set by the state is March 15.
 Other deadlines can be found here.
 We encourage our students to complete the FAFSA as soon as possible after January 1.
 While your tax return has may not have yet been submitted to the IRS, you can use estimated income information to complete the FAFSA.
 If you use estimated information you should return to the FAFSA after you have submitted your taxes and update the information reported.

 The financial aid census date for the spring 2015 semester was January 28.
 This is our census date for the entire semester, including classes starting later in the term.
 (The Office of the Registrar has different census dates than does the Office of Financial Aid.)
 To be considered for financial aid eligibility you must have been registered for classes on our census date.
 To view other important academic dates, see the academic calendar.

 Some financial aid programs have specific requirements for renewal.
 If you have been awarded aTEXAS Grant, Top 10% Scholarship or the B-On-Time Loan, be aware that these Texas programs have academic progress standards that are different from our regular Satisfactory Academic Progress (SAP) rules.
 In addition, UTD's Tuition Promise program also has unique SAP requirements.